-Runts and Nitwitz are colorful, fake-fruit sugar bombs that my kids like to play with more than they like to eat.
-And they are quite fetching as proportionally-sized tree fruits for Playmobil and Barbie festivities.
+Tiny Runts and Nitwitz are colorful, fake-fruit sugar bombs that my kids like to play with more than they like to eat.
+They are quite fetching as proportionally-sized tree fruits for Playmobil and Barbie festivities.

 Barbie: Here are links to Tefillin Barbie and Computer Engineer Barbie, whom I adore, and the fact that they were created by the “first woman in modern times to have written an entire Torah” makes me love them even more.
 My so-called Hadassah Barbie is not affiliated with Tefillin Barbie in any way, except as a tribute (Hi, Jen!).
 The above 1958 Barbie was a hand-me-down from my sister.
 I still have all the outfits and killer accessories.

-Other mini-fruit holiday opportunities: The tiny fruit-shaped candies are also good for decorating an edible sukkah on Sukkot, and can be used to represent “first fruits” (bikkurim) at Shavuot.
+Other mini-fruit holiday opportunities: The tiny fruit-shaped candies are also good for decorating an edible sukkah on Sukkot, and can represent “first fruits” (bikkurim) at Shavuot.

-If you are concerned about a terra-cotta pot—produced God-knows-where out of God-knows-what—employed as a container for food, then for heaven’s sake, use a Dixie Cup and call it a day.
+If you are concerned about a terra-cotta pot—produced God-knows-where out of God-knows-what—employed as a container for food, then use a Dixie Cup and call it a day.

 (I’ve read that only the glazed terracotta pots might contain lead.
 But don’t mind me.
 I give my kids candy.)